It Sounds Like a Great Deal—But What Are You Really Getting?

 Customer frustrated by slow video downloads in iMemories app

-iMemories Complaints: App Limitations and Hidden Costs
+iMemories Complaints: App Limitations, Hidden Costs, and Poor Quality

 When reading iMemories complaints, you'll notice several recurring themes: